GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer science differs from physics in that it is not actually a science.
-It does not study natural objects.
-Rather, computer science is like engineering; it is all about getting something to do something.
+> ### It turns out that style matters in programming for the same reason that it matters in writing.
+It makes for better reading.
 >
-> ~ *Richard Feynman*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts